 As a manager, you set the culture for your team.
 Even if the rest of your company doesn't follow suit, holding strong to your values will help keep your team high performing, and help maintain their faith in you as their leader.
 This is why the legendary founder and former CEO of Intel, Andy Grove wrote:

 "As a middle manager, you are in effect a chief executive of an organization yourself….As a micro CEO, you can improve your own and your group's performance and productivity, whether or not the rest of the company follows suit.”

 Nothing has a bigger impact on culture than the example you set.
 People may or may not listen to you, but they always watch your actions.
-This is why 3 time Super Bowl Champion head coach Bill Walsh started to turn around a 2-14 by first focusing on building the right habits on the time.
+This is why 3 time Super Bowl Champion head coach Bill Walsh started to turn around a 2-14 team by first focusing on building the right habits.
 As Walsh described it:

 "Others follow you based on the quality of your actions rather than the magnitude of your declarations.”

 When your actions reinforce what you say, you will be respected and your team will act as you do.
-When you fail to set the right example, they will see you as a hypocrite and you aren’t likely to see the results you hope.
+When you fail to set the right example and act as an inconsistent manager, they will see you as a hypocrite.
+You then aren't likely to see the results you hope.